rdkcentral/rdkb-halif-cm/docs/pages/CMhalSpec.md

 ## Blocking calls

 The APIs are expected to work synchronously and should complete within a time period commensurate with the complexity of the operation and in accordance with any relevant Broadband CM specification.
 Any calls that can fail due to the lack of a response from connected device should have a timeout period in accordance with any API documentation.
-The upper layers will call this API from a single thread context, this API should not suspend.
+This API is called from a single thread context, therefore it must not suspend.

 TODO: As we state that they should complete within a time period, we need to state what that time target is, and pull it from the spec if required.
 Define the timeout requirement.

 ## Internal Error Handling

-All the Broadband CM HAL APIs should return error synchronously as a return argument.
-While HAL is responsible for managing internal system errors, such as out of memory conditions, it's important to note that the interface level may not always handle recovery from severe system errors effectively.
-Instead, HAL should prioritize graceful handling of recoverable errors and logging critical issues for further investigation and resolution.
+**Synchronous Error Handling:** All Broadband CM HAL APIs must return errors synchronously as a return value.
+This ensures immediate notification of errors to the caller.

+**Internal Error Reporting:** The HAL is responsible for reporting any internal system errors (e.g., out-of-memory conditions) through the return value.

+**Focus on Logging for Errors:** For system errors, the HAL should prioritize logging the error details for further investigation and resolution.
+Recovery attempts at the interface level are not expected to be successful in these cases.

 ## Persistence Model

 There is no requirement for the HAL to persist any setting information.
-The caller is responsible to persist any settings.

 ## Nonfunctional requirements